codaris/Anki.Vector.SDK/README.md

 While normal robot behaviors are suppressed, Vector may look 'broken'.
 Closing the SDK scripts, disconnecting from the robot, or restarting the robot will all release behavior control.

 ## Getting Help

-There are numerous places to get help with this SDK.
+There are numerous places to get help with this SDK:

 * **Official Anki developer forums**: https://forums.anki.com/